 |Mantra of Salvation (Healing)||Agility (Circular Breathing)|

-(Monk have some very efficient skills and passives to adjust offense and defense.
-This will be discussed in length in the build adjustment tab below)
+Monk has some very efficient skills and passives to adjust offense and defense.
+This will be discussed in length in the build adjustment tab below.

 Why?
-IMO it’s superior in terms of speed farming, which is our next milestone.
+IMO it’s superior in terms of early speed farming, which is our next milestone.

 If you’re curious, here’s a summary of items for each of Sunwuko’s modified skills: